Leonard890/About-Christian-Leonard-/README.md

 ## Music
 For Music, they listened to Haitian music, but I didn't understand what the lyrics were.
 Usually, at a party, they would dance around if they couldn't dance anymore.
 My mom said that Haitian music was also part of their culture because they wouldn't be the people they are today.
 Many people from Haiti listen to music from America because they want to try something new.
 It also applies to cultures.
 My brother doesn't really understand the music.
 Only my parents and my grandmother understands them.

-My younger brother, age 14, is thinking of becoming a [Programmer](https://www.thebalancecareers.com/computer-programmer-job-description-salary-and-skills-2061823).
-As of right now, my father works as a co-teacher in [South Middle School](https://www.bpsma.org/schools/middle-schools/south) and my mother works as a [Respiratory Therapist](http://www.aarc.org/careers/how-to-become-an-rt/).
-They both tried so hard to help us with our goals.
-Sometimes, my dad helps me with my homework in [Physics](https://www.khanacademy.org/science/physics).

 ## Skills